-Why is STEM (Science, Technology, Engineering and Mathematics) significant?
+Why is it important to have more women faculty in STEM (Science, Technology, Engineering and Mathematics)?

-To close that gap, it is crucial to address the disparities in STEM education.
-In 2009, 24 percent of the scientists and engineers in the United States were women.
-Nationally, women earn 41 percent of the doctorates in STEM fields today, but make up only 28 percent of tenure-track faculty in those fields.
-At UMass Lowell, of the 415 current tenure-track faculty, 49 percent are in STEM fields (excluding Social & Behavioral Sciences, SBS).
+With the rapid growth of STEM occupations, it is crucial to address the persistent barriers to women entering careers in STEM.
+A critical piece of this challenge is to transform the academy.
+Nationally, women earn 41% of the doctorates in STEM fields today, but make up only 38% of tenure-track faculty in those fields.
+At UMass Lowell in 2021, of the 442 tenure-track faculty, 46.2% percent are in Science and Engineering.